eracle/gap/readme.md

     Customized Dataset class, it simply allows to create a dataset of it.ci.JavaMlAdaptors.DMInstance objects;

 - it.ci.JavaMlAdaptors.DMKMedoids:
     Extends the net.sf.javaml.clustering.KMedoids class.
-I simply overridden a method: recalculateMedoids, which is the phase where, for each cluster, its medoid instance is recomputed.
-The problem was that its superclass accomplishes that by computing a mean value between all the instances of each cluster and then chooses the closest instance of the cluster to that mean value.
-This behaviour, for my implementation wouldn't be possible, because I designed the Instances to not have values, as normal vectors does, but instead, the only permitted operations were computing distances between them.
-I solved it by overriding the method, its implementation finds for each cluster the Instance which minimizes the sum of the distance toward all the other cluster's Instances.
+I simply overridden a method: recalculateMedoids, which is the phase where, for each cluster, the medoid is recomputed.
+    Since its superclass computed a mean value between all the instances of each cluster and then the closest instance of the cluster to the mean value is chosen, and I was adapting the algorithm to non-vector based instances and the only allowed operation was to compute distances between them, so I solved it by overriding the method, by implementing an algorithm that finds for each cluster the Instance which minimizes the sum of the distance toward all the other cluster's Instances.
-	Every cluster obtained have at least an element which is the representative object of the cluster (from now on the "Medoid").
-The algorithm tries to minimize the sum of the distances between every instance and the Medoid of its cluster.
+	By doing so, like the KMedoids classical algorithm, every cluster ends up with a representative element, from now on the "Medoid", and chooses it by minimizing the sum of the distances between every cluster's instance and the candidate Medoid.

 - it.ci.SimilarityMeasures.JaccardSimilarity
 	Is defined over pairs of instances, both have to extend both the Set interface and the Instance interface.

-# Example of Usage:
+# Usage:
 ## Dimentionality Reduction via Mutual Information
-1. Simple script which reads from an arff file with N attributes;
+Simple script which reads from an arff file with N attributes:
-2. Compute a distance matrix, composed by N x N entries, every entry composed by the Mutual Information Distance between a pair of attributes of the dataset (obtained by their Mutual Information Similarity);
+1. Computes a distance matrix, composed by N x N entries, each entry is composed by the Mutual Information Distance between a pair of attributes of the datase, obtained by their Mutual Information Similarity;
-3. Cluster the attributes in k groups using k-medoids algorithm;
+2. Clusters the attributes in k groups using k-medoids algorithm;
-4. For each cluster of attributes found, the attribute (its medoid) name is printed.
+3. For each attributes cluster discovers the medoid attribute and its name is printed.

 In order to compute the mutual information values and execute the clustering of the attributes, I used some open source libraries: